 During this 2-3 week “mini-campaign,” you can…

-- Record screencasts and short videos how easy and fast it is.
+- Record screencasts and short videos showing how easy and fast it is.

 - Use a communication card to ask if people would like more information, then use and automated email sequence to share next steps.

-- Be honest with your church why it’s better for the church.
+- Be honest with your church about why it’s better for the church.

 - Share stories and testimonies about generosity and giving.

 #3 – Say thank you for online donations offline.